-- (a) Members have the following voting rights: - (i) on a show of hands, every person present who is a member has one vote; and - (ii) on a poll, every member present in person or by proxy or attorney has: - (A) in the case of advertiser or advertising agency members, one vote for each office or state branch registered; and - (B) in the case of media organisation members, one vote for each product, as defined in the Regulations, it has registered with the company.
+- (a) Members have the following voting rights: - (i) on a show of hands, every person present who is a member has one vote; and - (ii) on a poll, every member present in person or by proxy or attorney has one vote.

-A member may appoint more than one proxy to cast at a poll the votes that it has pursuant to clause 10.8(a)(ii) provided that it delivers to the chairman of the meeting written notice as to which particular votes of the member each proxy can cast.
+A member may appoint more than one proxy to cast at a poll the vote that it has pursuant to clause 10.8(a)(ii) provided that it delivers to the chairman of the meeting written notice as to which particular vote of the member each proxy can cast.

 - (b) A member present at a general meeting is not entitled to vote on any resolution if any fees or any other amount due and payable by that member to the company under this constitution have not been paid, or where that vote is prohibited by the Corporations Act or an order of a court of competent jurisdiction.
-The company must disregard any vote on a resolution purported to be cast by a member present at a general meeting where that person is not entitled to vote on that resolution. - (c) An objection to the qualification of a person to vote at a general meeting: - must be raised before or immediately after the result of the motion on which the vote objected to is given or tendered; and - (ii) must be referred to the chair of the meeting, whose decision is final. - (d) A vote not disallowed by the chair of a meeting under Rule 10.8(c) is valid for all purposes.
+The company must disregard any vote on a resolution purported to be cast by a member present at a general meeting where that person is not entitled to vote on that resolution. - (c) An objection to the qualification of a person to vote at a general meeting: - (i) must be raised before or immediately after the result of the motion on which the vote objected to is given or tendered; and - (ii) must be referred to the chair of the meeting, whose decision is final. - (d) A vote not disallowed by the chair of a meeting under Rule 10.8(c) is valid for all purposes.